WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 The following titles should be used for the pages:

-- "Images by Olga in Flickr" for the creator page
+- "Images by Olga at Flickr" for the creator page
 - "Audio from Wikimedia" for the source page
 - "Images with the cat tag" for the tag page

+There are i18n consideration for these titles that we will work on during the implementation.
+It is important to make the titles translatable, which is difficult if the non-translatable dynamic names are used inside the sentence due to different sentence structures.

 The generic Openverse thumbnail will be used.
 We could also generate a thumbnail for the collection pages in the future, but this is not in scope for this